Advertiser Disclosure

 Other Changes Coming to World of Hyatt This Year

 The survey isn’t happening in a vacuum.
 Hyatt has already confirmed revisions to its award charts taking effect in May, which will alter how many points you need for certain properties.
 On top of that, hotel category changes — which directly affect award redemption costs — are confirmed for April.
-Those are 2 meaningful devaluations hitting in relatively quick succession, and it’s a good reminder to use or plan your points redemptions sooner rather than later.
+Those are 2 significant devaluations hitting in relatively quick succession, and it’s a good reminder to use or plan your points redemptions sooner rather than later.

 Advertisement